vladc73/AWS-Cloud-Computing/README.md

 I recently completed the AWS Cloud Computing labs with a profound interest in technology and a dedication to solving complex problems in the cloud.

 ## Objective
-My journey in Information Technology has led me to develop a passion for cloud computing, and I am now eager to transition into this field, specifically aiming to be a Cloud Security Analyst.
+My journey in Information Technology has led me to develop a passion for cloud computing, and I am now eager to transition into this field, specifically aiming to be a Cloud Administrator.

 ## Lab Exercises
 | Labs                                        | Associated Project         |